the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-differences.md

 ## Allow access to resources whenever you can

-Aim to ptovide access to resources to ensure that everyone has the opportunity to gain a common understanding.
+Aim to provide access to resources to ensure that everyone has the opportunity to gain a common understanding.
 For example, if your project idea is based on a recent peer reviewed paper that is behind the paywall, members from low income institutes who don't hold subscription to that journal will not be able to participate unless given access to the information discussed in that paper.

 ## Invite those who can help you expand your viewpoints